ekdev123/ekdev123/README.md

-- 👋 Hi, I’m @ekdev123 a Computer Information Systems recent grad from Arizona State University!
+- 👋 Hi, I’m @ekdev123 a recent grad from Arizona State University!
 - 🌱 I’m probably busy building something...
 - 📫 How to reach me...
 On LinkedIn www.linkedin.com/in/eldar-kahrovic